Young, Wild & Free: Commercial performance

 "Young, Wild & Free" debuted at number 10 on the Billboard Hot 100 in the United States, selling 159,000 digital copies and peaking at number seven.
 It topped the Billboard Rhythmic Top 40 chart for three weeks, and peaked at number four on the Hot Rap Songs chart.
 The song peaked at number 10 in the US Billboard Mainstream Top 40, and was number 32 on the Billboard Hot 100-year-end ranking.
 In Canada, "Young, Wild & Free" peaked at number 13 on the Canadian Hot 100.
 It was certified six times platinum by the Recording Industry Association of America (RIAA), and triple platinum by Music Canada (MC).
 By September 2012, the song had sold 3,211,000 digital units.

 In Europe, "Young, Wild & Free" reached the top 10 of several countries.
 It entered the French chart at number 50 in early November 2011, peaking at number six and spending 48 weeks on the chart.
 The song entered Norway's VG-lista chart in early 2012 at number 20.
 It spent 12 weeks on the chart, peaking at number six in its third week.
 The single peaked at number six in its tenth week on the Swiss Hitparade, leaving the chart 26 weeks later.
 "Young, Wild & Free" peaked at number nine and spent 17 weeks on the Flanders Ultratop 50 chart.
 It was certified gold, with the same number of sold copies (15,000) in both countries, by IFPI Switzerland and the Belgian Entertainment Association (BEA).
 On January 14, 2012, the song peaked at number seven in its eighth week on the Dutch Top 40.
 In Italy, it peaked at number five and was certified three times platinum by Federazione Industria Musicale Italiana (FIMI).

 "Young, Wild & Free" debuted on the Australian Singles Chart at number 17, and entered the top ten in its sixth week on the chart at number five.
 The following two weeks (in early January 2012), it peaked at number four.
 The song was certified five times platinum by the Australian Recording Industry Association (ARIA).
 In New Zealand, it debuted at number 21 and rose to number 11 the following week before peaking at number two for three consecutive weeks.
-The song spent nine weeks in the top ten, and was certified platinum by Recorded Music NZ (RMNZ).
+The song spent nine weeks in the top ten, and was certified six times platinum by Recorded Music NZ (RMNZ).